 o Results in lasting change.

-o Is flexible and practical, and
+o Is flexible and practical,

 o Is efficient, effective and responsive.